Does your team tend to do the right thing, or do the thing right?

 This article offers a technique that’ll enable teams to examine and potentially improve their balance of doing the right thing and doing the thing right.
 But first an example…

-Suppose a team of housing officers aren’t obligated into following ill-fitting procedures, tools, and expectations, they’ll have the freedom to find the right approach to meet their purpose to support their tenants.
+Suppose a team of housing officers aren’t obligated into following ill-fitting procedures, tools, and expectations.
+They’ll have the freedom to find the right approach to meet their purpose to support their tenants.
 They will be doing the right thing.
-They will be discovering and evolving the right procedures, tools, and expectations.
+They will be discovering and evolving the right procedures, tools, and expectations to support their tenants.

 Impact of doing the thing right

-Many teams feel forced to do the thing right at the cost of doing the right thing.
-Lack of freedom to safely challenge, and potentially disregard, mandated ways of working can result in many to suffer in silence.
+Many teams feel compelled to do the thing right at the cost of doing the right thing.
+Lack of freedom to safely challenge, and potentially disregard, mandated ways of working can result in many suffering in silence.
 It often leads to poor morale, disillusionment, unmet team objectives, and delay.

 At times the detrimental impact can lead to catastrophe, resulting in public outcry, scandal and suffering.
-One tragic example is the Liverpool Care Pathway scandal, where many patients in palliative care suffered as a result of a ‘tick box exercise’.
-Patients were being assessed as terminally ill, heavily sedated and denied water often resulting in their diagnosis becoming self-fulfilling.
+One tragic example is the Liverpool Care Pathway scandal, where many patients in palliative care were reported in the media to have unnecessarily suffered as a result of poorly implemented guidance.

-A less harrowing, yet a universal occurrence in many organisations are mandated frameworks and procedures.
+A less harrowing, yet universal occurrence in many organisations is the expectation that teams adhere to poor-fitting frameworks and procedures.
 Often these are deemed by outsiders as necessary.
 However, these mandates were never, or are no longer, fit-for-purpose.
-For example a heavyweight PMO process, or an inappropriate compliance regime mandated by distant policymakers, or an inflexible and protracted delivery lifecycle.
+For example an overly bureaucratic governance process, an inappropriate compliance regime mandated by distant policymakers, or an inflexible and protracted product delivery lifecycle.

 Overcoming doing the thing right

 How can teams overcome the pressure to do the thing right so they can focus on fulfilling their purpose?
 How can they recognise and challenge ill-fitting procedures, tools, and expectations?